-External scholarship opportunities are awarded to students by organizations independent from Embry-Riddle.
+External scholarship opportunities are offered to students by organizations independent from Embry-Riddle.

 Congratulations to our Worldwide funded scholarship winners!
-2,779 students were awarded a total of $2,557,643 in Worldwide funded scholarships during the 2017-2018 academic year.
+2,779 students were granted a total of $2,557,643 in Worldwide funded scholarships during the 2017-2018 academic year.

 Scholarship funds will be reversed in their entirety for any student that drops/withdrawals/audits a course associated with a Worldwide Scholarship.
 This includes students that receive FX grades for nonattendance.
 Any balance created from the reversal will be the student's responsibility.
-Your award maybe subject to change due to scholarship or sponsor eligibility requirements.
+Your Scholarship and/or Grant maybe subject to change due to scholarship or sponsor eligibility requirements.
 Please review the eligibility requirements provided by your scholarship and/or sponsor.

-- Grants and scholarships are often called “gift aid” because they are free money—financial aid that doesn’t have to be repaid.
+- Scholarships and grants are often called “gift aid” because they are free money — financial aid that doesn’t have to be repaid.
 Grants are often need-based, while scholarships are usually merit-based.

 - You are not limited to the scholarships we have posted; apply for all you feel you are eligible for.

-- You can be awarded up to your cost of attendance, so apply for as many as possible!
+- You can be offered aid up to your cost of attendance, so apply for as many as possible!